Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Disconnecting_user_without_linked_channel.md

 **Expected**

-The user should be able to view the `connect account` button in the RHS with the toast message regarding the successful disconnection of the user account on MM.
+The user should be able to view the `connect account` button in the RHS with the toast message regarding the successful disconnection of their MS Teams account.
-After step 2, the `Disconnect Microsoft teams account` modal should close and the connection of user should not get affected.
+After step 2, the `Disconnect Microsoft teams account` modal should close and the existing connection of user should not get affected.